 In the area of snow removal, the Parks & Forestry division is responsible for all City parking lots and sidewalks in the downtown area and those adjacent to parks and public buildings, and street plowing during major snow storms.

-Parks & Forestry surveys the City for trees with Dutch Elms disease, monitors gypsy moth activity, controls noxious weeds, and cleans private lots for Code Enforcement.
+Parks & Forestry surveys the City for trees with Dutch Elms disease, controls noxious weeds, and cleans private lots for Code Enforcement.

 Parks & Forestry is on a continuous cycle of tree trimming, grass cutting and maintenance of city grounds.

 Tree Planting Program